sodocan/sodocan.js/Server/README.md

-  **/api/** - All get requests involving methods, will go through api **/api/project** - will request every method in the project, and default to requesting top rated entry, with no additions <br>
+  **/api/** - All get requests involving methods, will go through api **/api/project** - will request every method in the project, and default to requesting top rated entry, with no comments <br>
-  **/api/project/2/all** - will request every method of a project, the top 2 entries for each method, and every addition, for every method <br>
+  **/api/project/2/all** - will request every method of a project, the top 2 entries for each method, and every comment, for every method <br>
   **/api/project/1/0/tips/0/0/description/all/all** - will request every method in a project.
-Explicitly stating you want no entries or additions for tips, and every entry and every addition for description. <br>
+Explicitly stating you want no entries or comments for tips, and every entry and every comment for description. <br>
-  **/api/project/ref/methodName** - Will send the top entry and no additions for the entry (for every context) <br>
+  **/api/project/ref/methodName** - Will send the top entry and no comments for the entry (for every context) <br>
-  **/api/project/ref/methodName/10/5** - Will send the top 10 entries for the specific method, and the top 5 additions (for every context) <br>
+  **/api/project/ref/methodName/10/5** - Will send the top 10 entries for the specific method, and the top 5 comments (for every context) <br>
-  **/api/project/ref/methodName/all/description/5/1** - Will send all entries for for every context that isn’t description, with no additions, will send the top 5 entries and top addition for each of those entries, for description. <br>
+  **/api/project/ref/methodName/all/description/5/1** - Will send all entries for for every context that isn’t description, with no comments, will send the top 5 entries and top comment for each of those entries, for description. <br>
-  **/api/get/project/ref/methodName/context/'entryID-'entryID/10** - will send the top 10 additions for a specific entry <br>
+  **/api/get/project/ref/methodName/context/'entryID-'entryID/10** - will send the top 10 comments for a specific entry <br>
-  **/api/project/ref/methodName/context/'entryID-'entryID/additionID** - will send specific addition <br>
+  **/api/project/ref/methodName/context/'entryID-'entryID/commentID** - will send specific comment <br>

   ```
   [